pandammonium/blipper-widget/readme.txt

 = 1.2.4 =

+* Fixes PHP warning, and in doing so improves behaviour of shortcode.

+= 1.2.4 =

 * Fixes bug caused by cache: if the widget settings were changed in the Customiser, the cached version was still shown.
 * Fixes colour picker in the Customiser widget settings.
 * Improves wording of the Customiser widget settings.